ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

    *  DNS subdomain that is linked to the root domain on the primary instance
    *  DNS and AD replication set-up between the AD virtual machines on the primary and secondary instances.
    *  PSC (Platform Services Controller) deployed and configured to replicate with the PSC on the primary instance.
-   *  VMware vCenter on the secondary instances are set up with Enhanced Linked Mode to the vCenter on the primary instance.
+   *  VMware vCenter on the secondary instances is set up with Enhanced Linked Mode to the vCenter on the primary instance.

 ## vCenter Server multi-site deployment

 The multi-site configuration feature uses a hub and spoke topology with a primary site and a maximum of seven secondary sites.
 A single layer of sites is supported, that is, you cannot configure subsequent sites that are linked to other secondary sites.
 You can have a total of 128 ESXi servers in a multi-site configuration across all instances.

-**Note**: If your configuration requires a multi-site deployment with more than 128 ESXi servers, contact IBM Support for assistance.
+**Note:** If your configuration requires a multi-site deployment with more than 128 ESXi servers, contact IBM Support for assistance.
 For more information, see [Contacting IBM Support](../vmonic/trbl_support.html).

 The following graphic depicts the overall view of the vCenter Server multi-site deployment.